chocolatey/docs/input/en-us/features/host-packages.md

 * Setup can be really simple - just a website, IIS, and a local database or file to store configuration.
 * May have free tier available (Artifactory is the only known option that does not have a free tier).
-* Windows is not required for Nexus and Artifactory.
+* Windows is not required for Nexus, Artifactory, or Cloudsmith.
 * Push over HTTP / HTTPS/TLS.
 * API key for pushing packages.
 * No direct access to packages so security can be locked down to just modify through push or upload.